blu006/vimclutch_hw/README.md

 vimclutch hardware

 ## Description
-This is a VIM clutch implementation.
+This is a vim clutch implementation.
 This project uses the Arduino ProMicro, three tactile switches, and two LEDs.
 The top two tactile switches are for switching modes.
 The LEDs to show which layer the clutch is in.
 The foot pedal is soldered onto the board.

 ## BOM
 The following is a bill of materials for this build.